-This online beginners course is the perfect introduction to astronomy.
+This online beginners astronomy course is the perfect introduction to the subject.
 Starting with the basics, by the end you’ll know how to observe the night sky, which telescope to buy and better understand the how the universe works.

 All explained in simple, everyday language with no maths or complex jargon.

-What have people said about these online courses?
+What do people say about my online astronomy courses?

 What will I learn?

-Key topic: the Copernican revolution and the invention of the telescope
+Key topics: the Copernican revolution and the invention of the telescope

 We first started keeping records of the night sky tens of thousands of years ago.
 You’ll discover how we then learned more about ourselves and our place in space